|02/12/2022||TOW2232||01:10L||18:30-22:10 1/12.CHECK IN WILL CLOSE PROMPTLY 3 HRS BEFORE DEPARTURE||infoSOUTH ATLANTIC SCHEDULE - DELAYED FROM 1/12|

 As of 01 January 2022, RAF Brize Norton is a smoke and vape free station.

 05 NOV 2021 - NO CASH MACHINE

-As of 5 November 2021 please note the ATM in the Air Terminal is no longer available to use.
+As of 5 November 2021 please note there is no longer an ATM cash machine in the Air Terminal.

 Service personnel travelling on duty to and from Cyprus must hold a valid passport.
 Dependants and civilians travelling for postings, will require a valid passport bearing a status stamp.
 All passengers travelling to and from Cyprus must hold a valid passport that is less than 10 years old and has three months validity from the day you plan to leave Cyprus.
 If you renewed your current passport before the previous one expired, extra months may have been added to its expiry date.
 Any extra months on your passport over 10 years may not count towards the minimum 3 months needed.
 There are no visa requirements for Cyprus, however, if you do not hold a British or EU passport, ensure that you are correctly documented for your return to the UK.